 Is Live-in Care Better than a Care Home?

-When it comes to selecting the right sort of care for yourself or a loved one, it's important you know the fundamentals of your options.
-Everyone is different and require different levels of support, but we believe everyone should at least have the option to stay at home.
+When it comes to selecting the right sort of care, it's important for you to know the fundamentals of your options.
+Otherwise, how can you make the right decision?
+Everyone is different and requires different levels of support, but we believe everyone should at least have the option to stay at home.
+After all, it's good to be home.

-It’s not an easy decision to make, and there are lots of factors to consider, but we hope this short article will help you in your decision.
+It’s not an easy decision to make because there are so many factors to consider, but we hope this will help you make the right choice.

 What is Live-in Care?

-This type of care is a very realistic and affordable alternative to residential care that allows you to remain within your own home, surrounded by everything you hold dear.
+Live-in care is a very realistic and affordable alternative to residential care.
+It allows you to stay at home, surrounded by everything you care about most; family, friends, neighbours, all of your home comforts.

 Is it Better than Residential Care?

-While residential care and care homes can sometimes be very beneficial for those who desire around-the-clock care, live-in care is an amazing alternative that guarantees you'll receive high quality care with the added bonus of keeping your independence.
+Residential care, or care homes, can sometimes be beneficial for those who need round-the-clock care, but live-in care is an amazing alternative that guarantees you'll receive high quality care with the added bonus of staying as independent as you want.

-To help you determine which is better, we've compiled a list of five reasons why live-in care might be the perfect solution for you.
+To help you determine which is the right path for you, we've compiled a short list of reasons why our live-in care service might just be it.

 1 – Independence

-While care homes often run on a strict schedule to make sure each customer receives the right care, our care packages are unique to you - our packages are tailored towards our customer’s care needs, and this is adaptable as and when your care needs change.
-It's due to this level of flexibility that you can make your own decisions and remain independent at home.
+While care homes often run on a strict schedule, which ensures their patients receive the correct care, our home care services are unique to you, and this is adaptable as and when your care needs change - which we know can happen a lot!
+It's due to this level of flexibility that allows you to make your own decisions and remain independent at home.

 2 – Pets

-It’s upsetting to think about all the beautiful animals that are loved dearly but forced into shelters when their life-long companion moves into a care home.
+It’s upsetting to think about all the beautiful animals, loved dearly their whole lives, but forced into shelters because their life-long companion had to move into a care home to get the help and support they needed.
+This can make the transition into care so much more stressful and heart-breaking for many.

-But you don’t have to say goodbye to them at all!
+But what if you didn't have to say goodbye to them at all?
 At Bluebird Care Wakefield and Kirklees, we don’t just care for you – we care for your pets too.
-After all, our pets are a huge part of our lives.
+After all, our pets are a huge part of our lives, and there's no better place for them than with you.

 3 – Comfort